Batak, Bulgaria April, 1876

 There’s an allegorical element here to remembering our salvation as believers likening the Exodus from Egypt to our salvation from sin.
 The interesting thing here is that it says in the Bible that they had to take in the Lamb and care for it for four days before they slaughtered it on the Passover.

 I believe this was a foreshadow of our relationships with the Lamb of God.
-It was pure and without blemish just like the Jesus the Lamb.
+Both the Passover lamb and the Lamb of God were pure, without blemish.

 Can you imagine taking in a baby lamb and introducing it to your children and feeding it and taking care of it for four days?